ElizabethHolgate/Coding-Feedback-Application/README.md

 3. [Installation](#installation)
 4. [Screenshots](#screenshots)
 ### General Info
 This application is aimed at University lecturers and students to aid in teaching basic coding principles.
 It allows lecturers to set tasks and students to submit responses.
-The app also provides automated feedback to students in response to their answers.
+The app also provides automated feedback to students in response to their answers by comparing them to the model answer.
 ## Technologies
 A list of technologies used within the project:
 * [EJS](https://ejs.co)